-The Exit Date of Death data set is packaged for distribution in a .ZIP file, xDOD2014.zip.
+The Cross-Wave Race and Ethnicity data set is packaged for distribution in a .ZIP file, re2018.zip.
 In order to keep the contents secure, the ZIP file has been encrypted using WinZIP 256 bit AES encryption.
+SAS, Stata, and SPSS system files are provided as part of this distribution set and can be used as is.
+Extract these files plus the data description (this file), and the codebook file.

-Extract the data file(s), the program statement file(s) matching your analysis environment, the data description (this file), and the codebook file.
+If you wish to build your own versions of the system files, you will need to extract the ASCII text data file(s), the program statement file(s) matching your analysis environment, the data description (this file), and the codebook file.
 If you require a special file format or experience system problems, please contact the HRS Help Desk.
-If all files are decompressed, they will require approximately 5MB of free space on your storage device.
+If all files are decompressed, they will require approximately 25MB of free space on your storage device.